Over Two Decades of On line Teaching Innovations—

 ICASIT has been active for two decades on several fronts in computer-mediated learning.
-A generous grant from the Andrew W. Mellon Foundation enabled ICASIT to offer a unique Distance Learning (DL) cost model, developed by Dr. John Milam, which has been widely distributed, nation-wide.
-Using this GMU Model it is possible to determine the true cost of DL at a university.
-Steve Ruth, ICASIT’s director, feels that DL is fundamentally more expensive than traditional methods, so far.
-“Eventually the costs will go down, but until then, universities need to measure the true cost of DL with the same rigor applied to other cost centers-that’s what our model does”, says Professor Ruth who described his approach in articles in Educause Quarterly &&and an additional examination in the journal IEEE Internet Computing.
+A generous grant from the Andrew W. Mellon Foundation in 2000 enabled ICASIT to develop a unique Distance Learning (DL) cost model, pioneered by Dr. John Milam, which has been widely distributed.
+Using this GMU Model made it possible to determine the true cost of DL at a university.
+Steve Ruth, ICASIT’s director, felt then that DL is fundamentally more expensive than traditional methods.
+“Eventually the costs will go down, but until then, universities need to measure the true cost of DL with the same rigor applied to other cost centers-that’s what our model does”, said Professor Ruth.

 As part of the Mellon grant seven experiments were conducted to validate the model in courses like astronomy, history, MIS, statistics, computer science and geography.
 ICASIT continues to experiment in various instructional settings.
 The aim is drastic, innovative changes in current practice.
 Results of these experiments, which were partly funded by the Instructional Development Office at GMU, have been encouraging.
-Samples of recent blended learning courses as well as over a dozen articles based on them, can be found below.
-ICASIT-developed courses have been in the news for over a decade.
-They were first cited in almost two decades ago in a Datamation article featuring university-based on line programs in the United States that take advantage of ties with local businesses
+Samples of recent blended learning courses as well as over a dozen articles over the past two decades can be found below.
+ICASIT-developed courses first made the news when cited in a Datamation article in 2002 featuring university-based on line programs in the United States that take advantage of ties with local businesses.

 by Stephen Ruth and ICASIT colleagues